Learning Sparse Graphon Mean Field Games: LEARNING LPGMFGS

 We define the OMD algorithm as in \cite{perolat2021scaling} and consider the continuous time case (CTOMD) where we denote the time of the algorithm by $\tau > 0$.
-Then, we obtain the following convergence result. \begin{theorem} If the smoothed MP MFG satisfies Assumptions~\ref{ass:Lip} and \ref{ass:swmonotone}, the sequence of policies $\bc{\boldsymbol{\pi}_\tau}_{\tau \geq 0}$ generated by the CTOMD algorithm converges to the unique NE of the game as $\tau \to \infty$. \end{theorem}
+Then, we obtain the following convergence result. \begin{theorem} If the smoothed MP MFG satisfies Assumptions~\ref{ass:Lip} and \ref{ass:swmonotone} and the transition kernel does not depend on the MF, the sequence of policies $\bc{\boldsymbol{\pi}_\tau}_{\tau \geq 0}$ generated by the CTOMD algorithm converges to the unique NE as $\tau \to \infty$. \end{theorem}

-\section{Experiments}
+Empirical evidence collected in our simulations suggests that a convergence guarantee as in Theorem~\ref{thm:unique_conv} also holds for the case where the MF depends on the transition kernel, but we leave a rigorous proof for future work.

+\section{EXPERIMENTS}

-In our experiments, we will use OMD with its hyperparameter $\gamma$ set to $1$, the power law $L^p$-graphon $W$, and discretize $\mathcal I$ into $M=25$ subintervals for the Cyber Security problem or $M=10$ for the Beach Bar problem given as follows.
+In our experiments, we use OMD with its hyperparameter $\gamma$ set to $1$, the power law $L^p$-graphon $W$, and discretize $\mathcal I$ into $M=25$ subintervals for the Cyber Security problem or $M=10$ for the Beach Bar problem given as follows.
+Here, we emphasize that using $L^p$-graphons in the experiments is a key component of our LPFGMFG approach.
+This allows us to model many realistic networks which are characterized by sparsity and power law degree distributions.
+As we discussed previously, standard GMFG approaches are conceptually unable to capture these networks.

 \paragraph{Cyber Security.} We modify an existing cyber security model (\cite{carmona2018probabilistic}, \cite{kolokoltsov2016mean}) where a virus spreads to computers either directly by an attack, or by other nearby infected computers.
 In contrast to existing work, we use LPGMFGs to allow malware spread only by neighboring computers to increase the modelling accuracy.
-For space reasons, details can be found in Appendix~\ref{app:cyber}.
+Each computer can be either infected ($I$) or susceptible ($S$), as well as defended ($D$) or unprotected ($U$), formally $\mathcal{X} \coloneqq \cbc{DI, DS, UI, US}$.
+Agents may attempt to switch (with geometrically distributed delay) between defense states, $\mathcal{U} \coloneqq \cbc{0, 1}$.
+The recovery and infection probabilities depend on the defense state and number of infected neighbors, while the reward function consists of costs for being defended or infected.
+Details can be found in Appendix~\ref{app:cyber}.

 \paragraph{Heterogeneous Cyber Security.}